LisaMLorenz/Nic_Cage_Quiz/README.md

 ## Credits
-My friend Steffen Henschel helped a lot with understanding the main chunk of the challenge.
-Especially and mainly getting the questions and choices to pop up and work.
+My friend Steffen Henschel https://github.com/blynx helped a lot with understanding the main chunk of the challenge.
+Especially and mainly getting the questions and choices to pop up and work - and to look more attentively at the console.

 ## License
 MIT License